-Final Fantasy 7 is now over two decades old and continues to be regarded as one of the greatest ever JRPGs.
+Final Fantasy 7 is now over twenty years old, and continues to be regarded as one of the greatest JRPGs ever made.
 It introduced the genre and series to millions of new players with its imaginative characters and unique setting, and that influence had a lasting impact.

 Trusted Reviews has compiled everything you need to know about Final Fantasy 7 Remake including all the latest news, release date, gameplay and more.